 New York City has very few public restrooms and the conditions and cleanliness inside will vary greatly.

-Places like Grand Central Station at 42nd St. and Lexington Ave., Rockefeller Center’s Concourse, the Time Warner Center in Columbus Circle, Macy’s at 34th St and 6th Ave., and Chelsea Market and the Occulus downtown are good options if you’re near one of these places.
-Otherwise, look to places like Starbucks and McDonalds.
+Places like Grand Central Station at 42nd St. and Lexington Ave., Rockefeller Center’s Concourse, the Time Warner Center in Columbus Circle, Macy’s at 34th St and 6th Ave., and Chelsea Market and the Occulus in Lower Manhattan are good options if you’re near one of these places.
+Otherwise, look to places like Starbucks and Mcdonald’s.

 Mistake #9: Taking a Horse and Carriage Ride.